andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 <div class="summary-box">
 <strong>📌 Overview</strong>
-<p>Using Ruby on Rails has helped make it possible to scale out and scale up to meet the demand of millions of customers enjoying their photos on millions of digital frames.</p>
+<p>Using Ruby on Rails has helped make it possible to scale out and scale up, meeting the demands of millions of customers adding and viewing photos on millions of digital frames.</p>
-<p>The team added more primary databases to scale write and read operations out.
-Rails helps this with connection pools for each primary database, while working with the same deployed codebase.</p>
+<p>In 2025, the team added more primary databases to scale peak write and read load ahead of Christmas Day.
+Rails helps manage pools of connections for each primary database, all from the same codebase.</p>
-<p>Web servers chosen long ago have been battle tested, including Apache, Phusion Passenger Enterprise Edition, and a custom AMI EC2 instance, part of an Auto Scaling Group (ASG) scaling to thousands of instances at peak for API traffic.</p>
+<p>The Ruby web stack was chosen long ago and has been battle tested, including Apache and Phusion Passenger Enterprise Edition, built on a custom AMI EC2 instance, part of an Auto Scaling Group (ASG) that auto-scales to thousands of instances for peak API traffic.</p>
 <p>With 8 primary databases in total, each server instance can be vertically scaled up for peak load, and back down later for cost savings.</p>
-<p>Primarily the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> Active Record feature, simulating joins between tables in separate databases.</p>
+<p>To make this possible within Ruby on Rails, the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> Active Record feature which simulates joins between tables in different databases.</p>
-<p>This post looks at a variety of additional data layer scaling tactics, some part of Active Record and Ruby on Rails, and some not.</p>
+<p>This post looks at how that plan was developed and rolled out, as well as a variety of additional data layer scaling tactics.</p>
 </div>

 ## Building With Ruby on Rails